 They are invertebrates, meaning they lack a backbone, and they are not considered actual insects.
 To be classified as an insect, the critter must have three distinct body regions such as a head, thorax, and abdomen; they must also have three pairs of legs and two antennae.
 Millipedes have many more than just three legs, which is why they are Diplopoda, or “double foot.”

 The millipede has a range of rustic colors that it can take on, from dark brownish/red to orange or even black.
 They have a body that looks like a worm, but it has two legs per segment.

 Millipedes are pretty docile for the most part; they do not bite, pinch, or sting.
-The majority of the time, they can be confused with their lookalike, the centipede, but they are nowhere nearly as dangerous.
+Most of the time, they can be confused with their lookalike, the centipede, but they are nowhere near as dangerous.
 It is essential to understand the difference between millipedes and centipedes because centipedes can bite.

-Millipedes are expert burrowers due to the number of legs they have at one time digging through the ground.
-They will be more active at night unless it has just rained; this is because millipedes thrive in moist environments.
+Millipedes are expert burrowers due to the number of legs they have at once digging through the ground.
+They will be more active at night unless it has just rained because millipedes thrive in moist environments.

 A typical millipede diet consists of decaying organic matter, earning them the title of “detritivores.”
-They will eat dying leaves and plants, feces, and even sometimes their feces.
+They will eat dying leaves, plants, feces, and even their feces.